hammoudhasan/webpage_hasan/content/news/iccvpaperaccepted.md

 ---
-title: "1 Paper Accepted at ICCV 2023 Main Track and 1 Paper at Workshop"
+title: "1 Paper Accepted at ICCV 2023 to the Main Track and another paper at a Workshop"
 date: 2023-07-14
 linkable: false
 ---